Internships can provide invaluable experience, learning, and opportunities to improve your education and career.

 Several established international internships are available to students each semester, which may be found under International Study Programs.

 Students may also find their own international internship and work with the Kennedy Center to receive academic credit for their approved internship.
-Contact Rachel Hendrickson (firstname.lastname@example.org, 101 HRCB) to ask for help with credit.
+Contact Program Coordinator Assistant (firstname.lastname@example.org, 101 HRCB) to ask for help with credit.

 All students traveling international for BYU credit are required to adhere to specific university policy.
 Plan ahead (at least six months in advance) to make sure you meet all the requirements before leaving for your internship.
 If you have not followed the proper procedures, you will not receive credit for your experience.